-SECTION: INFORMATION TECHNOLOGY INDEX: G-4
+SECTION: TECHNOLOGY SERVICES INDEX: G-4

 SUBJECT: SOFTWARE MANAGEMENT

 The university will provide management support for software running on university owned or controlled computers.
 Software will be installed or upgraded for users only when it is determined that the software to be installed is legally owned by the University, or that we have written permission from the software developer or owner to use this software.
 All provisions of the license agreements for that software will be met, including measures to restrict copying of any licensed software.
-Copying of copyrighted software in the computer labs or from any university owned computer is prohibited.
+Copying of copyrighted software in the computer labs, in the dorms, or from any university owned computer is prohibited.

-I.T. will also provide the following software management support:
+TS will also provide the following software management support: